 Soji Yamakawa provided a thrilling adventure story with colour miniatures to post war silent generation Japanese boys, whose lives were changed by WW2.
 Was he aiming for the Japanese version of Tarzan?
 Not really though, more like a surreal Robinsonade with Momotaro undertones.
 However, what is fundamentally different is that the main character of Yamakawa's work is a teenaged boy inspired a bit more by the eponymous Momotaro than most Tarzan clones.
 Many of Burroughs’ heroes also began their lives as boys, but they must have grown physically older, except for a few like John Carter and most notoriously Tarzan, who was not just influenced a bit by Peter Pan, Sun Wukong or even Hanuman for that matter, but also became immortal by eating an artificial derivation, of a deadly drug traded most often by the Oparian Kavuru elite.
 However, the heroes drawn by Yamakawa are just boys until the end, but they can’t remain boys forever after all.

 Yamakawa's works, which are somewhat old-fashioned and also have the absurdity of the past Kamishibai type (Emonogatari) picture stories, are very different from those of Burroughs.
-In fact, it's only in the second volume where the demons, main bad guy Ula and good guy Amenhotep would all have to really appear that the story will also be interesting.
+In fact, it's only beyond the third part where the demons, main bad guy Ula (who turns out to be Juzo’s dastardly boss) and good guy Amenhotep (who turns out to be Juzo Makimura in disguise) would all have to really appear that the story will also be interesting.
 However, that's why it is interesting that Soji Yamakawa imitated Burroughs at the starting point.
 And the boys at that time got drunk in the world of Yamakawa.

 It's no wonder that we, the then children's generation of Japan, now the Japanese Gen X, are crazy about Burroughs to this day.